kareemf/photo-stack-playbook/README.md

 *(See the `compose/` directory for full definitions.)*

 #### FYI: Makefile Helpers
-Keeps the `.env` file wired in and lets you control Immich, PhotoPrism, or both:
+Keeps the `.env` file wired in and lets you control Immich, PhotoPrism, or Caddy:

 ```bash
 make up # Start both stacks